Sai-Nandan-Desetti/Quotes/quotes/Paraprosdokians.md

 > I feel so miserable without you, it's almost like having you here. - Stephen Bishop

 > Two things are infinite: the universe and human stupidity; and I'm not sure about the former. - Albert Einstein

+> An experienced carpenter nailed everything but the amateur screwed it up.

+> Classic: a book everyone talks about but no one reads. - Mark Twain

+> Ever loved someone so much, you would do anything for them> Yeah, well make that someone yourself and do whatever the hell you want.

+> Scientists say that the world is made of protons, neutrons, and electrons.
+They forgot to mention morons.

+> Everyone has two lives.
+The second one begins the day you realize that you've only got one. - Mark Twain